aoterodelaroza/aoterodelaroza.github.io/_critic2/98_manual/11_integrate.md

 If the reference field is not a grid, HIRSHFELD carries out the integration using the selected [molecular mesh](/critic2/manual/misc/#c2-meshtype).
-In this case, `WCUBE`, `ONLY`, and `ONLY_RANGE` cannot be used, and only the volume and the Hirshfeld atomic electron populations are calculated.
+In this case, `WCUBE`, `ONLY`, `ONLY_RANGE`, and `JSON` cannot be used, and only the volume and the Hirshfeld atomic electron populations are calculated.

 By using the `JSON` keyword a JavaScript Object Notation (JSON) file is created containing the molecular or crystal structure, information